morrownr/8821cu-20210916/README.md

 ### Compatible Devices

-Warning: Adapters listed here are not recommended for purchase as I do not recommend Linux users buy Realtek based USB WiFi adapters due to the lack of mac80211 technology drivers that are supported in-kernel as called for by Linux Wireless Standards.
-This repo is supported for the benefit of Linux users who already have adapters based on the supported chipsets.
-If you are looking for information about what adapter to buy, click [here](https://github.com/morrownr/USB-WiFi) and look for Main Menu item 2 which will show information about and links to recommended adapters.
+Warning: If you are looking for information about what adapter to buy, click [here](https://github.com/morrownr/USB-WiFi) and look for Main Menu item 2 which will show information about and links to recommended adapters.